 The idea was simple – to create a horror series, freely accessible online, that would be made by a collective of talented individuals.
 Their vision was to reimagine the classic anthology format, in a series of 13 short films that would broadly cover the horror genre spectrum.

 Anthony set to task, designing the brand, website and digital collateral to bring the series to life, whilst Ben and Jonny filmed the pilot episode (‘Lock Up‘, directed by Ben Kent).
 With a warm reception to the first episode in the series, and with the help of crowd supported funding, the team followed up with a succession of popular shorts.
-These included the award winning ‘Suckablood’ (directed by Ben Tillett & Jake Cuddihy) which also received a Vimeo Staff Pick, ‘Dead Man’s Lake’ (selected as ‘short of the year 2013 on Film School Rejects) and ‘Don’t Move’ (directed by Anthony Melton) which has received over 1,000,000 views online.
+These included the award winning ‘Suckablood’ which also received a Vimeo Staff Pick, ‘Dead Man’s Lake’ (selected as ‘short of the year 2013 on Film School Rejects) and ‘Don’t Move’ (directed by Melton) which has received over 1,000,000 views online.

-We’ve also had the pleasure of working with talented freelance special FX artists such as James Greenwood (‘Dead Man’s Lake’, ‘The Outer Darkness’), Cliff Wallace (‘Don’t Move’) and Dan Frye (‘Deathly Presents’).
+Bloody Cuts has also had the pleasure of working with talented freelance special FX artists such as James Greenwood (‘Dead Man’s Lake’, ‘The Outer Darkness’), Cliff Wallace (‘Don’t Move’, ‘The Birch’, ‘Don’t Go Down to Wildor’) and Dan Frye (‘Deathly Presents’).

 As Bloody Cuts enters a new dawn, Anthony and Ben have many nefarious plans underway, including more shorts, features and television shows.
-We’re always looking for new sponsors and avenues to explore, so if you’re a true horror fan and feel that Bloody Cuts will be right down your Elm Street; pleaseget in touchand help us to make the dread unfold…
+So if you’re a true horror fan and feel that Bloody Cuts will be right down your Elm Street; pleaseget in touchand help us to make the dread unfold…